tbroyer/oidc-servlets/README.md

 ```

 > [!NOTE]
-> If you use Jakarta RS in your application, you can also use the [OIDC-Servlets+RS](rs/README.md) companion library to manage authorizations on your Jakarta RS resources.
+> If you use JAX-RS in your application, you can also use the [OIDC-Servlets+RS](rs/README.md) companion library to manage authorizations on your JAX-RS resources.

 To allow users on public pages to sign in, you can register the `LoginServlet`, and add to those pages either a link to that servlet, or an HTML form to do a `POST` request to that servlet, including the URL to return to after authentication in a `return-to` query-string or form parameter (if omitted, the user will be redirected to the root of the application, same as `return-to=/`):